FAISALAKBARr/Object-Detection-for-4-Sehat-5-Sempurna-Dataset-with-CNN-TensorFlow/README.md

 For academic and non-commercial use only.

 ## Acknowledgement
-This project entitled <b>"YOUR PROJECT TITLE HERE"</b> is supported and funded by Startup Campus Indonesia and Indonesian Ministry of Education and Culture through the "**Kampus Merdeka: Magang dan Studi Independen Bersertifikasi (MSIB)**" program.
+This project entitled <b>"Automated Nutritional Analysis: Object Detection for Balanced Meal Evaluation According to 4 Sehat 5 Sempurna"</b> is supported and funded by Startup Campus Indonesia and Indonesian Ministry of Education and Culture through the "**Kampus Merdeka: Magang dan Studi Independen Bersertifikasi (MSIB)**" program.